noahjb/novi_cd_test/instructions/branch0.md

 * Define routes for our [API](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=what%20is%20an%20api)
 * Define routes for our Angular app

+In this course, we'll be building our back-end in one file.
+For extra credit, you can separate your files into a more modular file structure that is typically used in production applications.

 At the top of `server.js`, you should see the code that imports the modules we'll be using to build our application:

 ```javascript